 Faculty can opt to have online/hybrid course students test at home using a webcam, microphone, and screen recorder software program entitled Respondus Monitor (RM).
 Students utilizing this program should be advised that Respondus will record both their home environment, all voice and sound within the environment, and the contents of their computer screen for the professor to review.
 Prior to the start of the exam, Respondus will also ask the student to use their camera to take photos of themselves (selfies), their Identification, and scan their room to search for prohibited items and persons.
 Student will be asked to sign an acknowledgement authorizing the program to complete this scan, record the session, and provide the recording as documentation against the student should any infraction or case be found worthy of investigation.
 To avoid being flagged for misconduct, students should select a testing environment that is quiet, well lit, and secluded.
 They should also avoid getting up and leaving the room during their exam.

-Faculty can ask students to test in person either with their class during a pre-set appointment outlined in the syllabus or at the university Testing Center located in the Student Services Center room 2025.
+Faculty can ask students to test in person either with their class during a pre-set appointment outlined in the syllabus or at the university Testing Center located in the Student Services Center room 2025 for no additional charge to the student.
 If students are asked to test in the Testing Center there are specific instructions for both faculty and students listed below.

 Exam submissions (including your exam upload and reference materials upload) must be received no less than 2 business days before the start of the exam.
 Hand-delivered or emailed exams will not be accepted.
 Your exam and additional materials must be uploaded to RegisterBlast.